 On behalf of Warrnambool City Council it is a pleasure to present Council's Annual Report for the year ending June 30, 2022.
+The Chief Executive Officer is responsible for:

-- organisational structure for the council - Ensuring that the decisions of the council are implemented without undue delay - The day to day management of the Council's operations in accordance with the council plan - Developing, adopting and disseminating a code of conduct for council staff - Providing timely advice to the council - Carrying out the council's responsibilities as a deemed employer with respect to councillors, as deemed workers, which arise under or with respect to the Accident Compensation Act 1985 or the Accident Compensation (WorkCover Insurance) Act 1993.
+- Establishing and maintaining an appropriate organisational structure for the council - Ensuring that the decisions of the council are implemented without undue delay - The day to day management of the Council's operations in accordance with the council plan - Developing, adopting and disseminating a code of conduct for council staff - Providing timely advice to the council - Carrying out the council's responsibilities as a deemed employer with respect to councillors, as deemed workers, which arise under or with respect to the Accident Compensation Act 1985 or the Accident Compensation (WorkCover Insurance) Act 1993.